 People with latent TB infection have TB bacteria in their bodies, but they are not sick because the bacteria are not active.
 People with latent TB infection do not have symptoms, and they cannot spread TB bacteria to others.
 However, if TB bacteria become active in the body and multiply, the person will go from having latent TB infection to being sick with TB disease.
 For this reason, people with latent TB infection are often prescribed treatment to prevent them from developing TB disease.
 Treatment of latent TB infection is essential for controlling and eliminating TB in the United States.

 Because there are less bacteria in a person with latent TB infection, treatment is much easier.
-Four regimens are approved for the treatment of latent TB infection.
+Three regimens are approved for the treatment of latent TB infection.
+We offer 12 week treatment for those who meet CDC protocol.
+This is a fast track treatment and the latest regimen for combating latent TB.
 The medications used to treat latent TB infection include:

 Hours of Operation

 Monday - Thursday: 7:00 a.m. to 6:00 p.m.

 11:30 a.m. – 12:30 p.m: -Closed for Lunch-

 Elegibility and Fees

 Patients must bring their Medicaid and/or Medicare documents and a referral letter from a physician is required for those with no insurance.
 The cost for services is based on a sliding fee scale.
 We accept insurance and credit/debit cards for payment.

 Control the spread of Tuberculosis (TB) in El Paso County by prompt identification and appropriate treatment of persons infected with TB and identification and treatment of persons or groups at highest risk of progressing from latent TB to active disease and spreading disease.